Recordings/Discussions

 Some of Anna Reynolds' most important recordings document her effectiveness in the concert and recital repertory, including Bach cantatas, Schumann songs, participation in Leonard Bernstein's pioneering traversal of the complete Gustav Mahler symphonies, and, especially, Das Lied von de Erde and other G. Mahler songs.
 She participated in the premiere performances of the debut work by young British composer John Tavener, The Whale, and sang on its commercial LP release, the only classical release on The Beatles' own label, Apple Records.

 Anna Reynolds was also an acclaimed voice teacher.
-Among her pupils and/or singers who attended her master-classes: Renate Kaschmieder (Mezzo-soprano).
+Among the singers who have studied with her and/or attended her master-classes: Alexandra Hebart (Mezzo-soprano), Renate Kaschmieder (Mezzo-soprano).

 Sources: